 Ending a relationship, moving house, starting a new job – they can all place extra demands on us emotionally and physically.
 During busy or stressful times, you might find yourself worrying about everything and feeling less able to cope with things, including dealing with your asthma, or your child’s – see our page on wellbeing for parents.

 It’s OK to feel like this sometimes.
 You’re certainly not alone.
 We all have down days or times when we feel stressed out.

+According to mental health charity Mind, every year around one in four of us experiences a mental health problem, such as anxiety or depression.
 The important thing is to reach out and get help when you need it.
-Whether it’s advice about managing your asthma, or help juggling another aspect of your life - support is never far away.
+Whether it’s getting an answer to a question you have about your asthma, or support managing another area of your life – help is never far away.

-Last updated July 2016
+Last updated July 2019

 Next review due July 2022